Prescriptive Analytics in Python: Explanation with Supply Chain Optimization Example

 Scenario: Minimizing Transportation Costs in a Supply Chain

-Imagine you're managing logistics for a company that ships goods from two warehouses to three retail stores.
-Each warehouse has a limited supply of inventory, and each store requires a certain amount of goods.
-Transportation costs vary depending on the route.
-Your goal is to minimize the total cost of shipping while ensuring all store demands are met and warehouse supply constraints are respected.
+Imagine you are managing logistics for a company that ships products from two warehouses to three retail stores.
+Each warehouse contains a limited inventory supply, while each store requires a fixed quantity of goods to meet customer demand.
+Shipping costs vary depending on the route taken from a warehouse to a store.

 Step 1: Install and Import Required Libraries